 What can you use a U.S. passport card for, anyway?

-OK, so we’ve determined you can use a U.S. passport card to get onto a domestic airplane flight.
+We’ve established you can use a U.S. passport card to get onto a domestic airplane flight.
 What else?
 As per the U.S. Department of State, here’s a list of the uses for a passport card:

 Entering the United States at land border crossings and sea ports-of-entry from: